-The Disorganized Attachment style is a tough thing to experience and even tougher to overcome at times.
+The Disorganized Attachment style is a tough Disorganized Attachment Style: What Is It And How It Affects Relationship to experience and even tougher to overcome at times.
 Experiencing a crippling fear of getting hurt, but wanting to be loved at the same time can be emotionally taxing, to say the least.

 Attachment styles—the way we connect with other people—are generally developed as infants, and further refined as children, adolescents, and adults.